 The Securities and Exchange Commision (SEC) manages one of the largest backlogs of complicated Freedom of Information Act (FOIA) requests due to its role in oversight of the financial sector.
-SEC required full FOIA Program support services:
+Specifically, SEC required full FOIA Program support services:

 - Review program records for responsiveness and suggest releasibility determinations.